 - Durable and weather-proof

-- Can double as security lighting; also perfect to light up pool area
+- Can double as security lighting; also perfect for lighting up the pool area

-- No need for wires, sunlight is all it needs for power
+- No need for wires, sunlight provides power

-- Adjustable light coverage can be trained on specific item or larger area
+- Adjustable light coverage can be trained on specific items or larger areas

 Details: Solar spotlights are also great during the holidays.
 Shine one on entryways to accentuate festive decor, such as wreaths.
 A few to try: